Episode

 .

-having a very hard time at this point.
-Sara puts her hand on his
+(Kirk is having a very hard time at this point.
+Sara puts her hand on his back encouragingly.

 .